osexpert/ccs32clara-chademo/readme.md

 Original firmware generally works well.
 It it missing several of the ccs shutdown mechanism (I struggle with both Tesla and Kempower), else I had little problems.
 Even so, I found it very interesting to hack on this adapter so I made this.
 It is possible it will not work at all or as well as the original firmware.
 Be warned:-)
 Happy hacking.

+TODO:
+Add more led blibk sequences to track progress.

 # ccs32clara